Maru Pradesh: History

 In 2014 Sona Ram, a former MP from Barmer also raised the demand for the development of the desert.
-Similarly, Congress leader Rameshwar Lal Dudi, Bhadra former MLA Suresh Chaudhary, MP and RLP leader Hanuman Beniwal have also expressed support for Maru Pradesh.
+Similarly, Congress leader Rameshwar Lal Dudi, Bhadra former MLA Suresh Chaudhary, and MP and RLP leader Hanuman Beniwal have also expressed support for Maru Pradesh.

+In 2018 Hanuman Singh Khangata and BJP Leader Gajendra Singh Rajpurohit Tunkliya said that a separate state is our need and now the time has come to protest.
+Rajpurohit said that no matter who the government is, we will take the movement forward.
+He informed about the outline of the movement of the Maru Pradesh Morcha and said that after the announcement of the visit of Chief Minister Vasundhara Raje, the Morcha will also take out the Maru Pradesh Yatra and will make the public aware.

 Demographics

 Per the Census 2011 data, the total population of the proposed state is 28,132,949.